 pinch of red pepper flakes

 salt & pepper

 3. Let pressure release manually and remove lid.
-Toss meat with tongs, breaking apart chunks as you stir.
-Serve Ragu tossed with spaghetti, linguine or fettuccine pasta.
+Shred meat with tongs or two forks, breaking apart as you stir.
+Serve ragu tossed with spaghetti, linguine or fettuccine pasta or squash.
 Enjoy!